Skip to Content

 More than one blog has proclaimed the xoi xeo at Xôi Yến to be the best in Hanoi.
 One expat who’s lived in the country since the late 1990s even called it the best she’s ever had in all of Vietnam.

 We ordered the “varied” xoi xeo which looks like it came with everything but the kitchen sink.
-For VND 50,000, this overflowing bowl will fill up all but the biggest eaters.
+This overflowing bowl will fill up all but the biggest eaters.
 We shared one bowl and we couldn’t even get through the whole thing!

 Xoi or sticky rice is very heavy and makes for an exceedingly filling meal.
 Maybe not the smartest thing to eat when you’re on a multi-stall Hanoi food crawl!